Margam Country Park: Country park

 Margam Park owes its location and beginnings to the monastery, which was acquired by Sir Rice Mansel in 1540 after the Dissolution of the Monasteries in 1537.
 A Tudor mansion was later built on the site of the former monastic ranges by Sir Rice Mansel as a county residence.
 In 1661, the first mention of a garden is referenced, including walled areas and by 1727 the estate's gardener drew up a catalogue of the plants at the gardens.
 1793 saw the completion of the Orangery, the masterpiece of eighteenth century architect Anthony Keck, and by the late 18th century the gardens were fenced off from the park to keep out the deer, and a main gate was erected.
 An 1814 estate map shows that a working park had been realised, with a 'Great', 'Little' and 'Upper' Parks, and by 1830 the construction of a new manor house, to become Margam Castle, had begun.
 Before the end of the decade, plans show the inclusion of several new buildings and features, including the Temple of the Four Seasons, the stone facade and the gardener's cottage.

 The Margam Estate was acquired by Glamorgan County Council in July 1973, and the next year, after a Local Government re-organisation, the Park fell under the ownership of West Glamorgan County Council.
 The park was opened to the public in 1977.

 in 1985 a sculpture park was established by the Welsh Sculpture Trust which exhibited work by internationally famous sculptors including Henry Moore, Barbara Hepworth and Elisabeth Frink.
 The sculpture park has since closed.

 The estate is noted for its peacock population.
 Also on the estate are deer, which have existed on the site since at least Norman times.
-The majority are fallow deer (numbering around 230); red deer (about 60) and the non-native Père David's Deer (about 30) were introduced in the 1990s, the latter as part of a breeding programme.
+The majority are fallow deer (numbering around 230); red deer (about 60) and the non-native Père David's deer (about 30) were introduced in the 1990s, the latter as part of a breeding programme.
 Venison from the management of the deer herd is sold to the public.
 Aviaries on the estate house a number of rescued birds of prey.
 The rare breed Glamorgan cattle are raised on the estate.

 The Coed Morgannwg Way, the Ogwr Ridgeway Walk and the St Illtyd's Walk long-distance paths all begin/finish around Mynydd y Castell within Margam Country Park.
 An inland section of the Wales Coast Path runs through the park along the escarpment above the motorway, and there are a number of shorter (less than three miles (5 km)) walks waymarked in the park.
 There are no major rivers in the park, but there are lakes and ponds, and it is possible to fish some of the ponds.
+Nant Cwm Philip is a 1⅔ mile (2.68 km) long stream that sits in the Cwm Philip valley and is surrounded by mixed woodland.
+It feeds into the Margam Park fish pond.